Ferne Labati: Career

-At Miami, she was named to the University of Miami Athletic Hall of Fame.
 She has coached one Kodak All-American, one Big East player of the year, and one Big East rookie of the year at Miami.
 In 1989, she led Miami to its first-ever NCAA tournament appearance.
 In 1992 and 1993, Miami won back-to-back Big East regular season championships, making the NCAA in both years.
 In 1993, the Hurricanes finished the year ranked 6th in the nation, their highest ranking ever.

 Labati also coached for four seasons at Fairleigh Dickinson University.